Why Wine Lovers Need to Explore Niagara-on-the-Lake

 It has the perfect climate:

-What makes Niagara-on-the-Lake such a successful wine region is that it has the perfect climate for wine production: fertile soil, warm summers and cold winters culminate to create a region that harvests versatile grapes for varieties such as Riesling, Merlot, Chardonnay, Cabernet Franc, Cabernet Sauvignon.
+What makes Niagara-on-the-Lake such a successful wine region is its climate.
+The fertile soil, warm summers and cold winters culminate to create the perfect climate for versatile grape production.
+The region produces varieties such as Riesling, Merlot, Chardonnay, Cabernet Franc, Cabernet Sauvignon.
 More unique to the region are flavourful fruit wines (such as Konzlemann’s delicious peach wine) and the delectable ice wines.

-Canada is the world’s largest producer of ice wine (dessert wine), likely due to its frigid temperature requirements for production.
-Niagara’s lakeside location endures what residents know as the ‘lake effect’: cool winds blowing off of the lake to produce variable weather.
-This works in the wine maker’s favour: Ice wine requires a -10 degree Celsius (14 degrees Fahrenheit) temperature for harvest, which is typically done during the coldest part of a winter night.
+Canada is the world’s largest producer of ice wine (dessert wine)!
+Ice wine requires frigid temperatures for production, making Niagara’s location favourable.
+Harvest requires a -10 degree Celsius (14 degrees Fahrenheit) temperature, which is typically done during the coldest part of a winter night.

-All in all, Niagara-on-the-Lake is a stunning destination for wine connoisseurs and wine lovers alike, or those who just simply want to bask in sunshine while enjoying lakeside beauty.
+All in all, the wineries of Niagara-on-the-Lake is a stunning destination for wine connoisseurs and wine lovers alike, or those who just simply want to bask in sunshine while enjoying lakeside beauty.